wenjian80/stackedit/readme.md.md

 # 1. Prereq
 1. Please follow the prereq to set your environment ready.
-Click on [prereq](https://github.com/wenjian80/soak8_labs/blob/main/tutorial/prereq.md)
+Follow the instClick on [prereq](https://github.com/wenjian80/soak8_labs/blob/main/tutorial/prereq.md)

 2. You should already have your labinfo.txt fill up on hand.
 We will be referencing those info in these exercise.